-Going dry (or dry-ish) this January?
-These new no- and low-alcohol spirits will keep things interesting
+Cutting back on alcohol?
+These no- and low-alcohol spirits will keep things interesting

-When I told my wife in mid-December that I had taken on the fun project of evaluating a bunch of nonalcoholic and lower-alcohol beverages for Dry January, her scorn could not have been more acute.
+When I told my wife in last December that I had taken on the fun project of evaluating a bunch of nonalcoholic and lower-alcohol beverages for Dry January, her scorn could not have been more acute.
 “What’s fun about that?”

-This was before a stressful first week of January that crested with yet another crisis of American democracy that rendered the idea of taking a month off from drinking to be comic in its absurdity for all but the most steadfast in their resolutions.

 But here’s the thing: Dry January no longer means an abstemious 31 days of seltzers or perhaps mass-market nonalcoholic beer.
 Boring!
 The last few years, thankfully, have witnessed a boom in new brands seeking to make sobriety (or at minimum, taking it easy a bit) more stylish, fun, and delicious.

-As my Instagram feed can attest, there are now many alternative spirits and liqueurs to make a Dry January a much more interesting journey.
+As my Instagram feed can attest, there are now many alternative spirits and liqueurs to sobriety a much more interesting journey.
 Some of them can also serve as new, adventurous mixers.
 In the spirit of the season, I tried 11 different brands, offering a wide variety of tastes for a Dry January, a Dry-ish January, or any time.

 Ghia